hmlea/kinetics/README.md

 - Fix plot errors when uploading a bad file
 - Allow fully custom “…” plot parameters through a text input
 - Sanitize and check the files added for the rates
+- Download a single rate plot image when only one file was selected (instead of a .zip file)